 The Mays Family YMCA at Potranco establishes a healthy living-based community center, inclusive of a San Antonio Branch Public Library, the first ever co-located in the San Antonio library system.
 The project’s design goal: re-imagine a ‘big box supermarket’ from the late 1990’s with a challenged budget.
 The project’s programmatic goal: develop a new model for both the library and the YMCA that incentivizes overlapping use and brings an underserved community together in one facility.

 The Mays Family YMCA at Potranco is nearly 60,000 sf encompassing a broad array of functions.
-Clustered around a community ‘Commons’ – established as a meet and great space – are 2 Pools, 11,000 sf two-level Fitness Floor, Gymnasium, 4 Group Exercise studios, Child Watch, Community Room, and a Teaching Kitchen providing healthy cooking classes.
+Clustered around a community ‘Commons’ – established as a meet and great space – , the aquatics center features both a lap pool, leisure pool, 11,000 of two-level Fitness Floor, Gymnasium, 4 Group Exercise studios, Child Watch, Community Room, and a Teaching Kitchen providing healthy cooking classes.

 Cardio and weight room